-14 C. Hugh Holman, A Handbook to Literature, 3rd ed., Indianapolis, New York: Bobbs-Merrill Co., 1972; 1973; 519: with context: "If we consider an image to have a concrete referent in the objective world and to function as image when it powerfully evokes that referent, then a symbol is like an image in doing the same thing but different from it in going beyond the evoking of the objective referent by making the referent suggest a meaning beyond itself: in other words, a symbol is an image that evokes an objective, concrete reality and prompts that reality to suggest another level of meaning."

-of places, persons and objects mentioned in the Old Testament (e.g., Jezebel, Balaam, Babylon, Egypt, Sodom, the sacred objects and places).
-15 In the Book of Revelation, in fact, almost every image that evokes an image in the Old Testament can be called a symbol, because its corresponding context in the OT suggests a level of meaning over and above the meaning evoked by its immediate context.
+14 Harmon and Holman define a literary symbol as follows: "If we consider an image to have a concrete referent in the objective world and to function as image when it powerfully evokes that referent, then a symbol is like an image in doing the same thing but different from it in going beyond the evoking of the objective referent by making the referent suggest a meaning beyond itself: in other words, a symbol is an image that evokes an objective, concrete reality and prompts that reality to suggest another level of meaning."
+William Harmon and C. Hugh Holman, A Handbook to Literature, quoted at of its symbols, a text can resonate with multiple levels of meaning (polyvalency).
+In the case of Revelation, most of the symbols are derived from the OT, either through the adoption of its symbols (e.g., Scroll of Life, Tree of Life, Water of Life) or symbolical systems (e.g., Ezekiel's plan of restoration, the gems on the high priest's breastplate), or through the symbolical use of OT metaphors (e.g., the Lamb and Lion of the Tribe of Judah, the Root of David, the Beasts, the Prostitute), or just through the symbolical use of places, persons and objects mentioned in the Hebrew Scriptures (e.g., Jezebel, Balaam, Babylon, Egypt, Sodom, the sacred objects and places).15 In the book of Revelation, in fact, almost every image that evokes an image in the OT can be called a symbol, because its corresponding context in the OT suggests a level of meaning over and above the meaning evoked by its immediate context.
 And if the image in Revelation evokes several OT images, then several levels of meaning may be perceived over and above the literal sense (e.g., the sounding of the trumpet can evoke, at the same time, divine worship, a call for repentance, the New Year convocation, assembly for war and the 'end of the world'; the celestial woman in Rev 12 evokes Eve, Wisdom, Zion, the Church, Mary and the chaste soul).
 The additional level, or levels, of meaning can then, in turn, exert influence over the literal sense, giving it more precision or depth, and demonstrating the important role of symbolism in the interpretation of the text.16 This aspect of symbolism will be taken up later in our study of the larger symbolical themes, or 'macro-symbolism' of the text.

-Scholars of the Book of Revelation often speak loosely of its 'symbolism' and 'symbolic language', thereby implying that all the images found there are symbols, or that they all have the same symbolical value.
+Scholars of the book of Revelation often speak loosely of its 'symbolism' and 'symbolic language', thereby implying that all the images found there are symbols, or that they all have the same symbolical value.
 However, some caution is needed here.
-Despite the extensive symbolism of the vision reports, it has rightly been observed that "much of the imagery of the Apocalypse is doubtless not symbolism" and "it should be obvious from a reading of Revelation that the author's imagery and symbolism are not all of a single kind".
-All symbols are images, but not all images are symbols.
+Despite the extensive symbolism of the vision reports, it has rightly been observed that "much of the imagery of the Apocalypse is doubtless not symbolism"17 and "it should be obvious from a reading of Revelation that the author's imagery and symbolism are not all of a single kind".18 All symbols are images, but not all images are symbols.
 Since not all the images of Revelation are symbols, it is preferable, when speaking generally about the image-evoking language of Revelation, to refer to its 'imagery', rather than to its 'symbolism'.

-On the basis of Revelation's extensive symbolism and narrative structure, some scholars have deemed it, or parts of it, as belonging to
+On the basis of Revelation's extensive symbolism and narrative structure, some scholars have deemed it, or parts of it, as belonging to the genre of 'myth', going so far as describing it as an 'eschatological myth'.19 This is a highly contentious assertion, because